caraml-group/website/content/authors/julia-komorowska/_index.md

 - PhD Students
 ---

-I am a PhD student at the University of Cambridge with a strong mathematical background.
-My main interest is generative deep learning for protein design.
+Hi!
+I'm Julia, a PhD Student at the Department of Computer Science and Technology, supervised by Prof. Mateja Jamnik and Prof. Pietro Liò.
+My main research interest is generative deep learning models for protein design, with a specific emphasis on developing methods to condition such models on the structural and dynamical properties.